Old Fort Jackson celebrated its bicentennial in May 2008, making it the oldest standing brick fortification in Georgia!

-Old Fort Jackson is a National Historic Landmark, the fort is one of only eight Second System fortifications (a series of forts built prior to the War of 1812) still standing in the United States.
+Old Fort Jackson is a National Historic Landmark.
+It is one of only eight Second System fortifications (a series of forts built prior to the War of 1812) still standing in the US.